Rayyan-Sohail/GTFS-Insight-Vic/README.md

-# GTFS-Insight-Vic
-GTFS-Insight Vic uses PTV GTFS, GTFS-Realtime, and the PTV Open Data API to visualise Victoria’s public transport network.
-Built interactive maps with Leaflet, showing routes, stops, wheelchair access, live alerts, nearest stops, timetables, and service status (on time, early, delayed).
+GTFS-Insight Vic uses PTV (Public Transport Victoria, Australia) GTFS, GTFS-Realtime, and the PTV Open Data API to analyse and visualise Victoria’s public transport network, and to build user-friendly maps with Leaflet that display routes, stops, wheelchair-accessible services, and live alerts, while I am also developing location-based features to identify nearby stops, present timetables, and indicate whether services are on time, early, delayed, or disrupted.